 - I sometimes enter Slack groups temporarily (for example for a conference), but I leave it as soon as the conference is over.

 - I cross-post all my posts to Medium (because a lot of people like to read them there), but I don't take any questions there.
-Instead, I encourage people to reach out either through my blog or on Twitter.
+Instead, I encourage people to reach out through Twitter.

-- I have notifications disabled for everything except Twitter and the Hyper Slack, but I often turn on Do not Disturb on my phone to mute all notifications when I want to focus.
+- I have notifications disabled for everything except Twitter and work-related Slacks, but I often turn on Do not Disturb on my phone to mute all notifications when I want to focus.

 - I only read emails once per day.